asteca/ezpadova-2/README.md

 ezPADOVA-2
 ==========

-A python package to download PARSEC isochrones from the [CMD](http://stev.oapd.inaf.it/cgi-bin/cmd) website.
-Simplified fork of the original [ezpadova](https://github.com/mfouesneau/ezpadova) code by [Morgan Fouesneau](https://github.com/mfouesneau).
+A python package to download PARSEC isochrones from the [CMD](http://stev.oapd.inaf.it/cgi-bin/cmd) website and format them to be used with [ASteCA](http://asteca.github.io/).

+Modified fork of the original [ezpadova](https://github.com/mfouesneau/ezpadova) code by [Morgan Fouesneau](https://github.com/mfouesneau).